Find out how much car insurance costs in New Hampshire by important rating factors.

 In New Hampshire, a motorist boasting outstanding credit can save $980.91 per year on car insurance, compared to a driver saddled with a low credit score.
 See more about how credit score can affect auto insurance rates:

 |Very Good (740-799)||$1,120.15|

-If you've been discovered to be at fault after an accident or convicted of a driving infraction, your insurance costs are bound to climb.
-The more red flags you rack up, the more expensive your auto insurance gets.
+If you are defined as at fault in an accident or found guilty of a vehicular offense, your insurance costs are bound to rise.
+The more offenses you accumulate, the pricier your auto insurance gets.

-In New Hampshire, your first minor at-fault accident will cost $608.95 annually in auto insurance premiums.
-A DUI — among the most serious driving violations — could raise your yearly insurance rates in New Hampshire by an average of $766.13.
+In New Hampshire, your first minor at-fault incident results in a penalty of $608.95 per year in car insurance payments.
+A DUI — considered one of the most serious driving infractions — can boost your annual insurance expenditure in New Hampshire by as much as $766.13.

 |At-Fault Accident (<$1,000)||$1,691.76|